IvanLudvig/IvanLudvig.github.io/travel/_posts/2023-12-27-marsaxlokk.md

     <p class="image-label">Pipes</p>
 </center>

 This was my last evening in Malta and I headed to the airport.
-This was my second time in Malta and I would love to visit again.
+It was my second time in Malta and I would love to visit again.
 <center>
     <img src="{{site.baseurl}}/assets/img/marsaxlokk/9.jpg" />
-    <p class="image-label">Saying goodbye to the Malta</p>
+    <p class="image-label">Saying goodbye to Malta</p>
 </center>

 <a class="prev" href="/travel/2023/golden-bay">